Anyone who helps students transform handwriting problems is called a

-Kate sat in an IEP meeting for a new student at her school seeking an out-of-district placement.
-The mother, Susie, was sobbing.
-She was pleading for the school to take her son, John.
+Kathy sat in an IEP meeting for a new student seeking an out-of-district placement at her school.
+The mother, Beth, was sobbing.
+Beth was pleading for the school to take her son, John.

 It was August, and school was starting in less than 30 days.
-Kate listened as Susie was describing her son.
-Unfortunately, the supports listed in the current IEP did not match Susie’s concerns for her son.
+Kathy listened as Beth was describing her son.
+Unfortunately, the supports listed in the current IEP did not match Beth’s concerns for her son.
 The IEP indicated that John was placed in a regular classroom with accommodations, including a positive behavioral support plan for violent outbursts and running away from the classroom.

 “Have you ever heard of dyslexia?”